The death of two toddlers has sparked conversation over whether hardwired smoke alarms should be compulsory in all homes.

 A coroner has spoken out and said the deaths of the two girls would not have happened if their house had working smoke alarms.

-So the question now is whether or not the rules covering smoke alarm installation maintenance should be tighter?
+So the question now is whether or not the rules covering smoke alarm installation maintenance should be stricter?

 The coroner also wants to make it an offence for landlords to lease properties without hardwired smoke alarms.